angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 Under interaction, there are two additional sub-categories of cards.
 Proactive and reactive.
 Proactive interaction is one you can use at any time to try and either interfere with your opponent's game plan or to protect your own.
-Examples of this include discard spells like {{Duress}}.
+Examples of this include discard spells like :card[Duress].
 Reactive interaction are cards that rely on your opponent making an action before they can be used.
-Examples of this include counter-magic like {{Spell Pierce}}.
+Examples of this include counter-magic like :card[Spell Pierce].

 ### 4.1 Proactive Interaction

 <row variant="pile">{{!Dur}} {{!Tsz}} {{!Teferi, Time Raveler}} {{!Baleful Strix}} {{!Wasteland}}</row>

-Proactive interaction is most commonly found in Doomsday lists as either discard effects such as Duress and {{Thoughtseize}} or tools like {{Teferi, Time Raveler}}.
+Proactive interaction is most commonly found in Doomsday lists as either discard effects such as Duress and :card[Thoughtseize] or tools like :card[Teferi, Time Raveler].
 They are generally useful in every matchup but can be considered slow as they normally cost mana and are at Sorcery speed meaning they will not help prevent turn one plays when on the draw.